The Cairngorms Up-Close: Gallery

 Persicaria vivipara

-Where and when encountered: Tulloch on 8 June 2025
+Where and when encountered: Rothiemurchus Estate on 22 June 2025

 About: Alpine bistort is a perennial herb with a preference for base-rich soils in habitats such as montane pastures and upland flushes.
 The Scottish Highlands cover the majority of the plant's distribution in Great Britain.